emmajanedrews/base-template/join-our-team.md

 * Opportunity to receive internet leads with three options: ISA (inside sales agent) filtered leads, raw leads, and/or a combination of both.

-Perks Available to You & Your Clients:&nbsp;
+Perks Available to You & Your Clients:

 * 15 foot moving truck
 * Lake Norman boat tours
 * Branded Lake Realty display tent
 * A power washer, cornhole boards, and more.
-Check out [perks.lakerealty.com](http://perks.lakerealty.com) for more information.
+Check out [perks.lakerealty.com](http://perks.lakerealty.com) for more information.&nbsp;

 Cutting Edge Compensation Plan:&nbsp;